-The CEO of Medical Diagnosis, who is also the registered manager, had been running the service since 2006.
-The CEO told us that he had oversight of the business and told us that they coordinated staff and helped to answer day-to-day questions that the laboratory manager may have.
+The CEO of Medical Diagnosis, who was also the registered manager, had been running the service since 2006.
+The CEO had oversight of the business.
+They coordinated staff and helped to answer day-to-day questions that the laboratory manager may have.
 The registered manager was primarily involved with finding new business, talking to clinics and costings.
-Prior to the Covid-19 pandemic, the registered manager was spending two weeks out of the month at the Medical Diagnosis Laboratory, and two weeks at another laboratory abroad.
-Since the pandemic, they had spent the majority of their time at the Medical Diagnosis Laboratory in London.